mmgaggle/zgw-dbstore/README.md

-# Z is for zipper, a S3 gateway
+# Z is for zipper: S3 gateway

 zgw-dbstore is a light weight S3 server dialect based on the Ceph object gateway that persists objects and metadata into a SQLite database.